What's New?

 Projects Underway: The Nexor

-Another fully-moulded 3.4 metre competition glider.
+Another fully-molded 3.4 metre competition glider.
 This time using cheap MDF as the plug material, with the costs going towards a high-quality but easy to fabricate mould.
 Bruce's prototype was named "Nexor" as a tribute to it's gliding ability (it stays up so long it makes your neck sore).

 The Nexor was maidened at the Milang F3J International in March 2009 and performed on a par with commercial models 4x the price!